Can you get a mortgage using dividends?

 - Save you time by identifying the most suitable lenders before you apply

-- Can often sometimes exclusive rates and products not available directly to borrowers
+- Can sometimes access exclusive rates and products not available directly to borrowers

-Our goal is to secure a mortgage that reflects your true earning power should you wish to raise the maximum available.
+Our goal is to secure a mortgage that reflects your true earning power and maximises your borrowing potential where appropriate.

 Conclusion